michael2012z/BitBible/markdown/KJV/files/Num.md

 34. These are the families of Manasseh, and those that were numbered of them, fifty and two thousand and seven hundred.

-35. These are the sons of Ephraim after their families: of Shuthelah, the family of the Shuthalhites: of Becher, the family of the Bachrites: of Tahan, the family of the Tahanites.Becher: also called, Bered
+35. These are the sons of Ephraim after their families: of Shuthelah, the family of the Shuthalhites: of Becher, the family of the Bachrites: of Tahan, the family of the Tahanites.

 36. And these are the sons of Shuthelah: of Eran, the family of the Eranites.

 37. These are the families of the sons of Ephraim according to those that were numbered of them, thirty and two thousand and five hundred.
 These are the sons of Joseph after their families.

-38. The sons of Benjamin after their families: of Bela, the family of the Belaites: of Ashbel, the family of the Ashbelites: of Ahiram, the family of the Ahiramites:Ahiram: also called, Ehi, or, Aharah
+38. The sons of Benjamin after their families: of Bela, the family of the Belaites: of Ashbel, the family of the Ashbelites: of Ahiram, the family of the Ahiramites:

-39. Of Shupham, the family of the Shuphamites: of Hupham, the family of the Huphamites.Shupham…Hupham: also called, Muppim and Huppim
+39. Of Shupham, the family of the Shuphamites: of Hupham, the family of the Huphamites.

-40. And the sons of Bela were Ard and Naaman: of Ard, the family of the Ardites: and of Naaman, the family of the Naamites.Ard: also called, Addar
+40. And the sons of Bela were Ard and Naaman: of Ard, the family of the Ardites: and of Naaman, the family of the Naamites.

 41. These are the sons of Benjamin after their families: and they that were numbered of them were forty and five thousand and six hundred.

 42. These are the sons of Dan after their families: of Shuham, the family of the Shuhamites.
-These are the families of Dan after their families.Shuham: or, Hushim
+These are the families of Dan after their families.

 43. All the families of the Shuhamites, according to those that were numbered of them, were threescore and four thousand and four hundred.